bjt-user/Linux/ffmpeg.md

 (start the video at 00:00:57 and then take 4 seconds, so it extracts from 00:00:57 to 00:01:01)\
 Even with converting formats and reencoding if you just cut out small parts this is very fast.

+But can you cut out a part of the video in the middle and put it all back together?

 ***
 Fails where reencoding occured: